 Smart, modern shutters and professionally hung, made-to-measure curtains are two good ways to upgrade your windows.
 According to Bumble Bee Blinds, window shutters add timeless beauty and elegance to any window space

 The biggest feature of the bedroom is going to be the bed.
 So, it’s a good idea to give this some attention to.
 And why not turn it into a bed that’s fitting of a five-star hotel?

 Start with a good frame – whether it’s a fab upholstered one, a timeless wooden one or classic metal frame.
 And make sure you’ve got a decent mattress to go with it.
+You can’t go wrong with an organic mattresses for side sleepers from Nolah!
 Then all you need to do is add the layers – soft sheets, warm duvet and some lovely throws, pillows and cushions.